larsactionhero/hoversizedetect/README.md

 # hover & size detect
 hoversizedetect.js looks for a device's information provided in `window.matchMedia`.

-Currently it looks for
+It watches for
 1) the device's hover ability, and
 2) if a precise pointer device like a mouse or trackpad is available.

-It's written in vanilla javascript and comes without any further dependencies.
+It is written in vanilla javascript and comes without any further dependencies.

 ## Installation
 ```npm